rhomobile/rhomobile-docs/docs/en/2.2.0/rhodesapi/camera-api.md

 </table>

 ## take_picture
-Take a picture. `options_hash` is used with iOS, Android, and RhoElements Motorola devices.
+Take a picture. `options_hash` is used with iOS, Android, and RhoElements Zebra devices.

 > Note: On low memory devices, the `take_picture` method may not work.
 As a workaround, you can use the `Imager` API's [`capture()`](../rhoelements/imager#methods) method.